 The Basilica of San Lorenzo is another famous church in Florence that was designed by Filippo Brunelleschi.
 It’s one of the largest churches in the city and is located right in the center of the market district of Florence.
 Construction started in 1419 but it was only completed in the 1480s, long after Brunelleschi had passed away.

 The church was constructed on top of one of the oldest churches in the city as it was originally consecrated in the year 393.
-The building is part of a larger complex which also includes the Laurentian Library, designed by Michelangelo, among other buildings.
+The building is part of a larger complex that also includes the Laurentian Library, designed by Michelangelo, among other buildings.
 The church is decorated with sculptures by Donatello as well.

 6. Old Sacristy of San Lorenzo